wildonion/gem/core/xcord/README.md

 ## Flow

-> basically this bot subscribes to new task topic constantly using redis then it'll broadcast the task into the discord channel.
+> basically this bot subscribes to new task topic constantly coming from redis pubsub channel then it'll broadcast the task into the discord channels.

 ```
 in panel server
     |
-    |------ once a new task is created
+    |------ once a new task is created by adming
     |
-     ------ publish new task topic to redis pubsub channel
+     ------ the task will be published to redis pubsub channel

 in discord ws/http client
     |
     |------ subscribe to the published new task topic inside the event listener (loop {})
     |
+    |------ decod the subscribed topic into `NewTask` struct then send the new task object to mpsc channel
+    |
-     ------ send them to all discord channel(s) of all guilds that this bot is inside
+     ------ receive new task object from mpsc channel then send them to all discord channel(s) of all guilds that this bot is inside of
 ```